opsc-io/Bloom/README.md

 - HIPAA-aware realtime messaging with moderation, audit trails, and optional ML assistance.
 - Extensible integrations: Zoom/Google Meet for telehealth, Stripe for payments, Optum for claims.

+## 1. Prisma migration (10-step plan)

+This project is tracking a planned migration from TypeORM to Prisma.
+The high-level 10-step plan is maintained in the repo TODOs and reproduced here for visibility so contributors can follow a single source of truth.

+1.1 Prep and safety

+- Create a branch `feature/prisma-migration` (we use `feature/prisma-migration-1.1` for the initial POC).
+- Keep TypeORM in place while migrating incrementally.
+Back up production DB and test migrations in staging before deploying to production.

+1.2 Install Prisma & initialize

+- Install `prisma` (dev) and `@prisma/client` (runtime).
+- Run `npx prisma init` to create the `prisma/` folder and initial config.

+1.3 Create initial Prisma schema

+- Prefer `npx prisma db pull` to introspect the existing database and generate `schema.prisma` for the current schema.
+- Optionally author `schema.prisma` by hand when restructuring models.

+1.4 Generate client

+- Run `npx prisma generate` to create the Prisma Client.
+- Add a singleton client at `src/lib/prisma.ts` for easy import across services.

+1.5 Add Prisma side-by-side

+- Use Prisma alongside TypeORM.
+Implement small Prisma-based services first (start with `User` and `Role`).

+1.6 Convert models incrementally (POC)

+- Convert `User` and `Role` as a proof-of-concept.
+Update a small set of tests to use Prisma (SQLite for test runs).

+1.7 Data migrations and syncing

+- If you modify schema, use `prisma migrate dev` locally to generate migrations.
+For production deploys run `prisma migrate deploy` or apply SQL migration scripts in a controlled window.

+1.8 Replace TypeORM-specific features

+- Reimplement TypeORM subscribers, entity listeners, and lifecycle hooks as application-level hooks or Prisma middleware.
+Rewrite custom repositories as small service functions around the Prisma client.

+1.9 Full switch & cleanup

+- Once all code uses Prisma, remove TypeORM dependencies, config, and unused entity files.
+Update CI and deployment manifests to run Prisma migrations and generate the client.

+1.10 Tests & verification

+- Run the full test suite, add integration tests for migrated paths, and perform a smoke test against staging data.
+Document the migration runbook and rollback steps.

+_This 10-step plan is also present in the project todo list.
+If you'd like, I can implement the initial POC (install/init Prisma and convert `User`/`Role`) on the `feature/prisma-migration-1.1` branch._

 ## High-level epics & features

 ### 1.1.
 User & Role Management (Backend)